nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-staging.md

   [in] DWORD   dwFlags
 );
 ```
-The paremters **lpszAgent** is used to define the user agent in the HTTP protocol.
+The parameters **lpszAgent** is used to define the user agent in the HTTP protocol.
 Similarly, **dwAccessType** parameter is used to define what sort of access is required.
-The parameters **lpszProxy** and **lpszProxyBypass** are used if we need to setup a proxy or bypass the proxy and the parameter **dwFlags** is used to determine where to make the network retest or gain the entities from the cache.
+The parameters **lpszProxy** and **lpszProxyBypass** are used if we need to set up a proxy or bypass the proxy and the parameter **dwFlags** is used to determine whether to make the network request or gain the entities from the cache.

 ### [InternetOpenUrlW](https://learn.microsoft.com/en-us/windows/win32/api/wininet/nf-wininet-internetopenurlw)
 InternetOpenUrlW function is used to get the handle to the shellcode specified by the HTTP URL.
 It consists of six parameters: